ruricolist/serapeum/README.md

 respectively, except that they expect, and enforce, the presence of an `otherwise` clause.

-There are continuable versions of these macros – `ctypecase-of` and `ccase-of`.
+There are also continuable versions of these macros – `ctypecase-of` and `ccase-of`.

 ## CLOS